calsev/terraform_aws_modules/README.md

 ### VPC networking

 For an example of creating VPC networking infrastructure the easy way, [see this example](documentation/example/inf/net).
-This app uses the [vpc_stack module](vpc_stack) to create multiple peered VPCs in a few lines.
+This app uses the [vpc/stack module](vpc/stack) to create multiple peered VPCs in a few lines.
 This example will work for most AWS accounts for startups by modifying only the CIDR of the VPC.
-For finer-grained control and advanced usage, see the underlying [vpc_networking module](vpc_networking).
+For finer-grained control and advanced usage, see the underlying [vpc/networking module](vpc/networking).

 In this example an ELB is also instantiated with standard HTTP and HTTPS listeners.